Equity Release Tax: Here's How to Save Tax in 2025

 There are other ways to alleviate the burden of inheritance tax, such as transferring property between spouses or civil partners.

-Well, it works according to a sliding scale or taper relief:
+Well, it works according to a sliding scale or taper relief.

-Early Inheritance Gifts & IHT
+Early Inheritance Gifts and IHT

 Years Between Gift & Death | Tax Payable |